Why Is Google Prioritising Mobile Friendliness In Its Search Ranking Criteria?

 Loading such pages indeed matches the speed of a lightning strike: the pages load instantaneously.
 By convincing the market to take the mobile-first route, AMP will be one of the many such features that the search engine adopts, or incorporates in its search criteria.
 Like AMP, they are bound to go only the mobile route, sometimes without a parallel application for desktops.

-Indexing is the process of Google creating a catalogue of all the websites that it crawls and includes in search results (quite literally, most of the existing websites today).
-Mobile friendliness must now become a culture shift in your organisation, and not as a piecemeal approach, to be able to stay abreast in this fast-moving market.
+Indexing is the process of Google creating a catalog of all the websites that it crawls and includes in search results (quite literally, most of the existing websites today).
+Mobile friendliness must now become a culture shift in your organization, and not as a piecemeal approach, to be able to stay abreast in this fast-moving market.

 - How to check if your website is mobile friendly or not?

-Moblie Friendliness of your website not only ensure that the pages are performing well on all the devices but play a crucial role in page ranking as well.
-There are several tools available online which can help you check if your website is mobile friendly or not.
+Mobile Friendliness of your website not only ensure that the pages are performing well on all the devices but play a crucial role in page ranking as well.
+There are several tools available online which can help you check if your website is google mobile friendly website or not.
 One among those tools is RoboAuditor.

 RoboAuditor can audit any website on 70 parameters and generate an SEO Audit report with actionable insights.
 And the good news is, you can generate the report for FREE!!